About

 We will also be hosting a drinks reception on the evening, which is included in the price of your ticket!

-Drinks Reception - Time: -
+Drinks Reception ( - )

 All tickets include entry to the drinks reception on night.
 Hosted in the atrium of the Catalyst building, this will be a great opportunity for networking and relaxing before the following day of talks!